 Fisher’s stylistic genius was to move from Nietzsche to the gormless game show Deal or No Deal, or between Deleuzian Spinozism, the Lacanian Real, and Celebrity Big Brother, all somehow without sounding pretentious.
 It was his committed belief, taken from the British cultural studies of Raymond Williams and Stuart Hall, that all culture deserved the same quality of attention.
 Good culture could come from anywhere (although rarely from the privately educated, Oxbridge bourgeoisie) and earned its respect.
 Bad culture, meanwhile, deserved lengthy denunciation and all the resources of his eloquent contempt.
 His sheer delight in ranting at bad art (Damien Hirst!), bad music (Coldplay!), and bad films (Avatar!) saves this from any taint of humorless Stalinism — that, too, always got short shrift.

 The writing has an immediacy that refuses to get sucked into suffocating academic definitional work (the trap of what he called the “Grey Vampires”), and you can almost feel the energetic freedom provided by the blog form, which Fisher adopted only after completing his High Theory doctorate.
 Cyberpunk, his thesis subject, became k-punk.
 He could do the academic mode — and there are some quasi-academic papers and essays included here — but he preferred a transparent style that reflected a belief in democratic — or, rather, communistic — access to ideas.
-That Fisher’s style was agile enough to move between posts for his personal blog, music reviews for Wired, cultural studies essays for academic journals, opinion columns for the Guardian, and reflections on activism for the Weekly Worker is breathtaking.
+That Fisher’s style was agile enough to move between posts for his personal blog, music reviews for The Wire, cultural studies essays for academic journals, opinion columns for the Guardian, and reflections on activism for the Weekly Worker is breathtaking.
 It’s a lesson in dexterity for all writers that pitch and tone can be varied without compromising their ideas’ integrity.

 The central theory developed in Fisher’s posts was of a phantasmatic ideology he called “capitalist realism,” a system which presented itself as the only possible economic and social formation in Britain.
 (In the book, he confesses to an anti-American prejudice, a suspicion of the cultural dominance of its culture industry, so American culture is largely represented by mainstream Hollywood blockbusters.)
 Capitalist realism was meant to induce an attitude of resignation toward economic and cultural impoverishment, to render political opposition pointless, and to allow a fog of blandness and boredom to descend.
 This was the culture of New Labour, which offered no alternative to individualist neoliberalism and routinely cut harshly at public sector collectivism.
 It only seemed to continue in the awful compromise-formation of the Conservative-Liberal alliance, which presided over British austerity economics between 2010 and 2015.
 A colorless present was increasingly hemmed in by canceled futures and cloying, nostalgic pasts.
 This fog was only occasionally pierced by fugitive signs of resistance or critique, often from marginal cultural forms.